Marcia McNutt: Awards and honors

 McNutt was elected a Foreign member of the Royal Society, and a member of the National Academy of Sciences, the American Philosophical Society, and the American Academy of Arts and Sciences.
 She is a fellow for the American Geophysical Union, the Geological Society of America, the American Association for the Advancement of Science and the International Association of Geodesy.
-She is a past president of the American Geophysical Union (2000–2002) and current president of the National Academy of Sciences (2016-2022).
+She is a past president of the American Geophysical Union (2000–2002) and the National Academy of Sciences (2016-2022).

 She holds honorary doctorates from Indiana University (2021), Boston University (2019), Worcester Polytechnic Institute (2018), Michigan State University (2018), Colorado School of Mines (2011) Monmouth University (2010), the University of Minnesota (2004), and Colorado College (1989).
 McNutt was also recognized as an Outstanding Alumni in 2004 by the University of California, San Diego.

 She chaired the President's Panel on Ocean Exploration under President Bill Clinton.
 McNutt chaired the board of governors of the Joint Oceanographic Institutions which merged to become Consortium for Ocean Leadership for which she was trustee.

 She serves on evaluation and advisory boards for institutions including the Monterey Bay Aquarium, Stanford University, Harvard University and Science magazine, and the Journal of Science Policy and Governance.

 In 1988, McNutt won the Macelwane Medal from the American Geophysical Union, presented for outstanding research by a young scientist, and in 2007 she won the AGU's Maurice Ewing Medal for her contributions to deep-sea exploration and her leadership role in the ocean sciences.

 In 2002, Discover magazine named McNutt one of the top fifty women in science.
 In 2003 she was named Scientist of the Year by the ARCS Foundation.

 The United States Coast Guard awarded the Meritorious Service Medal to McNutt for her service during the Deepwater Horizon oil spill.

 McNutt is a member of the 2012 USA Science & Engineering Festival's Nifty Fifty, a collection of the most influential scientists and engineers in the United States that are dedicated to reinvigorating the interest of young people in science and engineering.

 McNutt won the 2017 DRI Nevada Medal.

 In 2021, was elected as a member of the National Academy of Engineering "for elucidation of lithosphere geomechanics and leadership in earth resources engineering".